UK to deploy 20,000 troops alongside Nato allies in major show of strength

 Grant Shapps will today set out his vision for deterring threats, leading among allies, and defending the UK as ‘the foundations of the world order are being shaken to their core’

-The drills taking place across Germany, Poland and the Baltics on Nato’s 75th year are part of an urgent push for Nato to change from essentially a crisis-response to full combat stance at short notice.
+The drills taking place across Germany, Poland and the Baltics on Nato’s 75th year are part of an urgent push for the alliance to change from essentially a crisis-response unit to full combat stance at short notice.

 As well as 31 member states, Sweden, whose bid to join is yet to be ratified by Turkey and Hungary, will be taking part in the exercise.

-Rishi Sunak announced a £ 2.5 billion security assistance package for Ukraine during a visit to meet Ukrainian President Volodymyr Zelensky last week.
+Rishi Sunak announced a £2.5bn security assistance package for Ukraine during a visit to meet Ukrainian president Volodymyr Zelensky last week.
 Mr Shapps is due to announce the dispatch of the force to the Nato exercise in a major speech at Lancaster House in London on Monday.

 The defence secretary is due to say “we are in a new era and we must be prepared to deter our enemies, prepared to lead our allies and prepared to defend our nation whenever the call comes.